Do you dream of hosting a luxury wedding, but fear that it is not a financial possibility for you and your fiancé?

 10. All-Inclusive Services: Rather than having to look for services from different vendors, look for venues that offer multiple wedding services in-house as an all-inclusive package including catering, DJ, photography, flowers, etc. Not only will this cut your own personal investment of research and interview time, it is highly likely that these vendors will be far superior in quality.
 Venues tend to be rather discerning when it comes to the suppliers they entrust to create an experience their clients will be thrilled with.

-11. Catering Included: If you choose a venue that does not need to bring in outside catering, you’ll save on additional charges, such as servers, administrative fees, tax, etc.
+11. Catering Included: If you choose a venue that does not need to bring in outside catering, you’ll save on additional charges, such as servers, administrative fees, tax, etc. If you are doing catering yourself, it’s best that you get linen and tablecloths online at the best price.

 12. Non-Hotel Venues: Consider a non-hotel event center as they often offer attractive rates and great benefits.
 You will reap the benefits of exclusive attention, and won’t have to compete with other overnight guests and hospitality obligations.
 If overnight lodging is needed, suggest local bed and breakfasts for out of town guests, or rent a home on Airbnb for multiple families to share and enjoy the entire weekend together.